This is our first review here at Waha. I decided to write one because of a very special occasion. I bought a Dan Henry 1970!

-The 1970 was initially created in a 44mm version, however only a year later they introduced the 40mm.
+The 1970 was initially created in a 44mm version, however, only a year later they introduced the 40mm.
 Regarding the design, the two versions only differ in the absence of lume on the internal bezel’s 60-minute marker.

 Each size variant is available in either the orange or grey version.
 Every version of every DH watch is made in a quantity matching the production year of the original watch that inspired it.
-In this case, every size-color combination was made in a limited quantity of 1970 pieces.
+In this case, every size-color combination was made in a limited amount of 1970 pieces.

 The finishing is quite lovely.
 The contrast polishing has been done well, with proper attention paid to the edges.
 Some might say that the lower edge of the flanks is too sharp.
 However, this edge sits high enough above the wrist not to bother me at all.

-The crowns are a faithful copy of original cross-hatched EPSA ones.
+The crowns are a faithful copy of the original cross-hatched EPSA ones.
 The screw-down crown at 4 o’clock operates the movement, the standard one at 2 – the internal timing bezel.

 Some aren’t happy that it only has one screw-down crown.
 I, for one, see that as a positive thing.
 I’d hate to screw it in and unscrew it every time that I’m timing the eggs or the pasta.